Stevens Institute of Technology Receives NIH Grant for In Vivo Imaging Platform for Ectopic Pregnancy Research in Mouse Models

-Stevens Institute of Technology Receives a 2021 NIH Grant for $468,446 for Multi-contrast dynamic optical imaging to advance live developmental biology.
+Stevens Institute of Technology Receives a 2021 NIH Grant for $182,953 for In Vivo Imaging Platform for Ectopic Pregnancy Research in Mouse Models.
 The principal investigator is Shang Wang.
 Below is a summary of the proposed work.